 Conditions for issuing an exemption

-The Director may require the dissident to forward a copy of the exemption directly to the corporation whose shareholders are solicited.
+The Director may require the applicant to forward a copy of the exemption directly to the corporation whose shareholders are solicited.

-The Director may require the dissident to make available to interested stakeholders, namely non-solicited shareholders, a copy of the exemption and, if any, materials disclosed to solicited shareholders.
+The Director may require the applicant to make available to interested stakeholders, namely non-solicited shareholders, a copy of the exemption and, if any, materials disclosed to solicited shareholders.

 When an application to the Director is not necessary

 There are a few situations where a dissident may communicate with other shareholders without being required to send a prescribed dissident proxy circular.
 In these situations, an exemption is not required:

 - Exclusions in the CBCA definition of "solicitation"

 Paragraph 147(b) states that the definition of "solicit" or "solicitation" in the Act does not include:

 - the sending of a form of proxy in response to an unsolicited request made by or on behalf of a shareholder,

 - the performance of administrative acts or professional services on behalf of a person soliciting a proxy,